 Pairing Mushrooms with Umami Edibles and Other Foods

 All mushrooms contain umami, but a few stand out.
 The shiitake, portobello, cremini and white button are abundantly rich in umami.
-They have different textures and taste and are popularly paired with certain dishes.
+They have different textures and tastes and are popularly paired with certain dishes.

 A study has found that mushrooms paired with meat offer a high level of taste and nutrition.
 Therefore, combining any of the four mushrooms extensively rich in umami with meat would produce an increased savory-rich portion.
 But many pairings exist.
 The shiitake is often paired with Asian cuisine.
 The portobello can be eaten as a substitute for meat.
 Cremini can be sautéed and combines well with salmon.
 The white buttons are smaller and a good addition to soup.